wp-plugins/woocommerce-checkout-manager/readme.txt

 5. The new fields that you created their data are added to the Order Summary & Receipt under "Additional information."

 6. Choose to disable the fields title name Additional information on the checkout page and/or checkout details (summary) & Receipt.

+7. You can choose between text or date fields to be inserted on checkout. *

 = Notes* =
 1. You must include the abbreviation for the custom field WITHOUT spaces.